Custom package

 If True, old will be present as Message.

-discarded_group_call
+property discarded_group_call

 Whether a group call was started or not.